How many Christians are there in Bhutan?

 Please keep praying for your brothers and sisters in Bhutan.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works through local partners to strengthen persecuted Christians in Bhutan through relief aid and other practical emergency support.
+Open Doors works through local partners to strengthen persecuted Christians in Bhutan through relief aid, prayer support and other practical emergency help.

 Heavenly Father, thank You for Your faithful church in Bhutan.
 Pour Your strength, peace and courage into those facing intense pressure for following You.
 May they know Your nearness and open their eyes to see how You are working in and through them.
 Provide new opportunities for believers to gather and share their faith with others, and encourage church leaders in their ministries.
 Amen.